 If your focus is middle-aged women, then Pinterest should be one of your main venues.
-If your clients are business men and women, you will want to opt for Linkedin.
+If your clients are businessmen and women, you will want to opt for Linkedin.

 Make sure you are periodically reviewing your website goals and looking for other opportunities for the website to enhance your business.
 Business needs are often changing, and so should the website.

-- Each page should have its own goal and often has secondary goals in alignment with that.
+Each page should have its own goal and often has secondary goals in alignment with that.

 Some may be looking for membership; others may want a one-time service or product.
 You may need to provide a page for investor inquiries.
 Others may simply want to collect information.
 Obviously the more visitors to your site, the better.
 Just make sure that in all your variety, each page aligns with the overall goal of your site.

 While most clients know what they are looking for when they visit your site, there may be aspects of your business that they are not aware of.
-Provide enough information to educate clients in the pros and cons of the products and services out there, and clearly state what you know they need to achieve they product they want.
+Provide enough information to educate clients on the pros and cons of the products and services out there, and clearly state what you know they need to achieve the product they want.

-- Clearly display contact information on all pages.
+Clearly display contact information on all pages.

 There are a number of tools to help with this — Google Analytics is easy to use and it’s free.